Kevin Spiekermann - Was a graduate student in the Green Group, and is now working at Merck in Cambridge, MA.

 Nathan Yee - Dr. Yee was a graduate student in the Green group who specialized in the thermochemical and kinetics databases of RMG-Py.
 He now works for Exxon Mobil in Houston.

 Paul Yelvington - Dr. Yelvington came to MIT from NC State.
-He worked for several years at Aerodyne and at Mainstream Engineering, and currently works for the AIChE RAPID program.
+He worked for several years at Aerodyne and at Mainstream Engineering and next worked for the AIChE RAPID program.
+In 2021, Paul co-founded Obantarla, where he is Chief Science Officer.

 Joanna Yu - Dr. Yu received a joint degree, PhD/CEP from the Department of Chemical Engineering and the Sloan School.
 She was the second class to enter this program.
 Joanna received her undergraduate degree in Brazil and is now working for BASF in Germany.